boynux/boynux-orig-blog/_posts/2015-03-9-ruby-way-ruby-autoload-classes.md

 ...
 ```

 As you see the code is not very clear which modules and classes are nested.
 You'll need to closely examine class path to understand that.
-When this `require` statements grow bigger and bigger, things get more complex and tedius and finally it's more probable to make mistakes in defining classes and modules.
+When those `require` statements grow bigger and bigger.
+Things get more complex and tedius.
+Finally it's more probable to make mistakes in defining classes and modules.

 ### The Solution